-To collect key information about your writing topic, ask and answer the 5 W's and H questions—Who?
+To collect key information about your writing topic or something you are reading, ask and answer the 5 W's and H questions—Who?
 What?
 When?
 Where?
 Why? and How?
 These questions are sometimes called journalistic questions because all news stories should answer them.
-Gather answers to the 5 W's and H questions anytime you are writing about an event, an experience, or something that happened.
+Gather answers to the 5 W's and H questions anytime you are writing about or trying to understand the key parts of an event, an experience, or something that happened.

 5 W's and H Questions

 - What happened?

 - Why did it happen?